slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

 ## So what is an egg-hunter anyway?
 Imagine that you have found a buffer overflow exploit in a vulnerable software running in a remote machine but the buffer size or the space controlled by you is not nearly enough to fit a Bind/Reverse TCP shellcode :(

-What if I told you there's a way?
+What if I told you there is a way?

 Enter the Egg-hunter.